An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Simulation Results

-Next, a \emph{d-RM ensemble sequence} is introduced as the sequence of rate-$\nicefrac{1}{2}$ d-RM ensembles.
-The $\ell$-th ensemble in the sequence is $\ensemble(\ell,2\ell+1)$.
-We study how the subspace dimension behaves as the block length increases.
-Note that as the block length changes, a random instance from the corresponding ensemble is picked for the simulations.
-The numerical results are quite similar for different instances chosen randomly.
+Next, we study how the subspace dimension behaves as the block length increases \ed{for the introduced \ac{dRM} ensemble sequence}.
 Let $w\triangleq\frac{m}{N}$, $m\in[N]$, be the normalized decoding stage.
-Fig.~\ref{fig:list_growth} provides the normalized dimension $\frac{1}{N}d_{wN}$ as a function of $w$ for the samples of d-RM ensemble sequence with different block lengths, from $N=2^9$ up to $N=2^{31}$.
-The match between the approximation \eqref{eq:recursive_app} and the simulation up to $N=2^{13}$ shows the accuracy of the analysis and we believe that the results for larger block lengths are also accurate.
-The asymptotic behavior of $\frac{1}{N}d_{wN}$ gives the asymptotic decoding complexity of an ML decoder implemented via an SCI decoder.
+Fig.~\ref{fig:list_growth} provides the normalized dimension $\frac{1}{N}\ed{\bar{D}}_{wN}$ as a function of $w$ for the samples of \own{\ac{dRM}} ensemble sequence with different block lengths, from $N=2^9$ up to $N=2^{31}$. \ed{We stress again the accuracy of the analysis \eqref{eq:recursive_app} validated by simulations} up to $N=2^{13}$ and we believe that the results for larger block lengths are also accurate.
+The asymptotic behavior of $\frac{1}{N}d_{wN}$ gives the asymptotic decoding complexity of an ML decoder implemented via SCI \ed{decoding}.
 This provides insight into the asymptotic decoding complexity of RM codes to achieve the capacity over the BEC\cite{kudekar17} for two reasons: first, RM code is a member of the ensemble, and second, the simulation results look very similar for RM codes as well up to $N=2^{13}$.
-Other decoding algorithms might give improvements on the complexity, but we are not aware of a lower-complexity ML decoder than SCI decoding for RM codes.
+Other decoding algorithms might give improvements on the complexity, but we are not aware of a lower-complexity ML decoder than SCI decoding for RM codes \ed{in the case of the BEC}.
 Fig.~\ref{fig:list_growth} shows that the convergence seems to be rather slow for the defined sequence.
-Interesting directions include understanding what happens to $\frac{1}{N}d_{wN}$ as $N\rightarrow\infty$ analytically and trying to define code sequences where $\max_{w}\frac{1}{N}d_{wN}$ is significantly better than that of d-RM codes, but still perform competitively.
+Interesting directions include understanding what happens to $\frac{1}{N}\ed{\bar{D}}_{wN}$ as $N\rightarrow\infty$ analytically and trying to define code sequences where $\max_{w}\frac{1}{N}\ed{\bar{D}}_{wN}$ is significantly \ed{smaller} than that of \own{\ac{dRM}} codes, but still perform competitively.

+\ed{Next, Fig.~\ref{fig:dm_dist} provides the \ac{p.m.f.} for $\frac{1}{N}D_{\left[0.4N\right]}$, where $[wN]$ is the nearest integer to $wN$, $w\in(0,1]$.
+The parameter $w$ is set to $0.4$ since the mean analysis given in Fig.~\ref{fig:list_growth} shows that, for the considered codes, the mean reaches to its maximum around $w=0.4$.
+Interestingly, the \acp{p.m.f.} concentrate around the mean $\frac{1}{N}\Bar{D}_{\left[0.4N\right]}$ with increasing block length.}